chaintool-py/documentation/README.md

+# Chaintool documentation

+## Showcasing chaintool

+The most intuitive entry point to chaintool is most likely the `eth-monitor` tool.
+It can be installed directly from `pypi` using `pip install eth-monitor`.

 ## Documentation for chaintool

-Chaintool is still very much a work-in-progress, and so to with its documentation.
+Chaintool is still very much a work-in-progress, and so too is its documentation.

-So far, documentation efforts have been made in three areas, in order of most maintained first:
+So far, documentation efforts have been made in four areas, in order of most recently updated first:

 ### Code dependency diagram